IDEOorg/steps-bot/README.md

 - Ensure you've cloned the repo by running `git clone https://github.com/IDEOorg/steps-bot`, and run `npm install`
 - Run `npm start` on the root directory to start the application
 - Open up another terminal and run `npm run start:live:dev` on the root directory to start [ngrok](https://www.npmjs.com/package/ngrok) which will tunnel through the running localhost server and expose it to the web via a returned url.
 - At this point, you should see two urls(http and https), copy the https url and paste it into the webhook space for either the Facebook app or the Twilio number linked to the bot.
+Then add `/sms/receive` at the end of the link so requests hit the right endpoint.

 NOTE: [ngrok](https://www.npmjs.com/package/ngrok) only exposes localhost to the web for just 8 hours, so you will need to restart the [ngrok](https://www.npmjs.com/package/ngrok) server every 8 hours.